Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Starter-Module-HubNetworking.md

 The `hubnetworking` module is used to deploy connectivity resources such as Virtual Networks and Firewalls.
 By default, the module will deploy a Virtual Network with a Firewall in your `default_location`.
  This module can be extended however to deploy multiple Virtual Networks at scale, Route Tables, and Resource Locks.
 For more information on the module itself see [here](https://github.com/Azure/terraform-azurerm-hubnetworking).

-### `vnet-gateway`
+### `avm-ptn-vnetgateway`

-The `vnet-gateway` module is used to deploy a Virtual Network Gateway inside your Virtual Network.
+The `avm-ptn-vnetgateway` module is used to deploy a Virtual Network Gateway inside your Virtual Network.
 By default, the resources of the module will not be deployed unless `virtual_network_gateway_creation_enabled` is set to true, if so, the module will deploy a VPN Gateway with SKU VpnGw1.
  Further configuration can be added depending on requirements to deploy Local Network Gateways, configure Virtual Network Gateway Connections, deploy ExpressRoute Gateways and more.
-Additional information on the module can be found [here](https://github.com/Azure/terraform-azurerm-vnet-gateway).
+Additional information on the module can be found [here](https://github.com/Azure/terraform-azurerm-avm-ptn-vnetgateway).

 ## Inputs